Fact-checked by the CapitalLendingNews editorial team

 How Did a Single Parent Find Extra Money to Accelerate Payoff?

 Finding surplus income as a single parent requires auditing spending with more precision than a dual-income household typically applies.
-The nurse in this scenario identified $415 in monthly surplus through three specific changes, not through a dramatic lifestyle overhaul.
+The nurse identified $415 in monthly surplus through three specific changes, not through a dramatic lifestyle overhaul.

 - Cancelled two streaming subscriptions and a gym membership: $87/month